vineeth-neeli7/os-project/README.md

 README.md: |
   # OS Project: Priority Scheduling Algorithm (Non-Preemptive)

-  This project implements a **Non-Preemptive Priority Scheduling Algorithm** in C, simulating how an operating system schedules processes based on arrival time, burst time, and calculated priority.
+  This project implements a **Non-Preemptive Priority Scheduling Algorithm** in Cpp, simulating how an operating system schedules processes based on arrival time, burst time, and calculated priority.

   ---